atricore/josso-site/src/content/install.md

 ### Prerequisites

 Make sure you have Java Runtime Environment (JRE) 8 or newer installed before executing the self-extracting installer.
-The Java Runtime Environment can be downloaded from : http://www.java.com/getjava
+The Java Runtime Environment can be downloaded from: http://www.java.com/getjava

 ### Download